 Stephen J. Savidant is the Chair of the Board of Directors of Enerflex.
-He is an independent businessman with over 45 years of industry experience.
-He was the Chairman of ProspEx Resources Ltd., a Calgarybased oil and gas company focused on exploration for natural gas in the Western Canadian Sedimentary Basin from August 13, 2004 until it was acquired by Paramount Resources Ltd. on May 31, 2011.
+He is an independent businessperson with over 46 years of industry experience.
+He was the Chair of ProspEx Resources Ltd., a Calgary-based oil and gas company focused on exploration for natural gas in the Western Canadian Sedimentary Basin from August 13, 2004 until it was acquired by Paramount Resources Ltd. on May 31, 2011.
 He served as an independent director of Toromont Industries Ltd. from April 26, 2007 until the spin-out of Enerflex on June 1, 2011.
 Mr. Savidant was previously President and Chief Executive Officer of Esprit Energy Trust from 2002 to 2006 and Canadian Hunter Exploration from 1998 to 2001.
 Mr. Savidant holds a Bachelor of Engineering and a Master of Business Administration from McGill University.
-As Chair of the Board, Mr. Savidant is not a member of any of the Board's committees, however does attend all or substantially all committee meetings by invitation, to the extent possible given overlapping meeting times.
+As Chair of the Board, Mr. Savidant is not a member of any of the Board's committees, however he does attend all or substantially all committee meetings by invitation, to the extent possible given overlapping meeting times.

-Marc E. Rossiter is the President and Chief Executive Officer of Enerflex, and is responsible for the Company's value creation and global growth strategy across Enerflex's regions and through its four operating lines: Engineered Systems, After-Market Service, and Rentals.
-Together with the Executive Management Team, he concentrates on sustainable growth opportunities while executing the Company's vision of "Transforming natural gas to meet the world's energy needs."
+Marc E. Rossiter is the President and Chief Executive Officer of Enerflex and is responsible for the Company's value creation and global growth strategy across Enerflex's regions and through its three operating segments: Engineered Systems, After-Market Service, and Energy Infrastructure.
+Together with the Executive Management Team, he concentrates on sustainable growth opportunities while executing the Company's vision of "Transforming energy for a sustainable future."

-With more than 23 years of experience at Enerflex in a progression of leadership roles, Mr. Rossiter, a Professional Engineer in the province of Alberta, brings an entrepreneurial mindset with a depth of leadership that is essential to the Company's success.
+With more than 25 years of experience at Enerflex in a progression of leadership roles, Mr. Rossiter, a Professional Engineer in the province of Alberta, brings an entrepreneurial mindset with a depth of leadership that is essential to the Company's success.
 Until his appointment to President and Chief Executive Officer in May 2019, Mr. Rossiter was Enerflex's Executive Vice President and Chief Operating Officer, where he was critical in driving revenue growth, while safely delivering reliable solutions.
 Mr. Rossiter joined the Company in Calgary as a Project Engineer and moved to the United States in 2003.
 Before his appointment as Executive Vice President and Chief Operating Officer in April 2018, Mr. Rossiter was President of the USA region and worked in a variety of engineering and sales management roles.
 Mr. Rossiter graduated from the Royal Military College of Canada with a Bachelor of Engineering in Chemical and Materials Engineering and served the country as an officer in the Canadian Army.

 Fernando Assing is the President and Chief Executive Officer of Centurion Group Limited, the global rental, services, and infrastructure platform of SCF Partners.
-He has 29 years of experience in the EPC and oilfield service industries, including senior management roles in marketing, business development, commercial, and project and operations management.
-Prior to joining Centurion, Mr. Assing was President and Chief Executive Officer of Tesco Corporation until its sale to Nabors Industries, and prior thereto he served in multiple global and regional positions with Schlumberger and Technip.
+He has 30 years of experience in the EPC and oilfield service industries, including senior management roles in marketing, business development, commercial, and project and operations management.
+Prior to joining Centurion Group Limited, Mr. Assing was President and Chief Executive Officer of Tesco Corporation until its sale to Nabors Industries, and prior thereto he served in multiple global and regional positions with Schlumberger and Technip.
 He has extensive international experience in the energy industry, including operations in the United States, Canada, Latin America, the Middle East, Africa, Southeast Asia, Australia, and Europe.
 Mr. Assing holds a Bachelor of Civil Engineering from Jose Maria Vargas University and serves on the Centurion board.
-Mr. Assing is a member of the HRC Committee.